kstine93/Sandbox/README.md

 > 7. Tell minikube to give me a URL for external service! `minikube service requestprocessor-api-external-service --url`
 > 8. Use external service URL to test application

 ---

+> Mar 4, 2023
+> I've gotten the application working on Kubernetes! **AND ALL OF MY TESTS PASSED!!**
+> Today is a glorious day.
+> Now that I've basically gotten my app working, I need to do some cleanup before I move on to building the 3rd part of the app,
+> which will process the requests periodically (this is basically a skeleton structure anyway)

+**Clean up:**
+1. Rewrite my code into a format that is Kubernetes-friendly, but also allows local testing (no need to support Docker testing) - this is going to take some planning and should include:
+   1. Appropriate protection of credentials in secrets file
+      1. I'm working on this now.
+I ran into an issue with re-starting the postgres instance - something about the persistent volume wasn't working so I deleted the volume and it needs to be re-initialized.
+Once that's done, edit the commented-out sections of the deployment file to figure out how to use secret values as environment variables.
+   2. Credentials should not be part of GH upload (although since this is testing, maybe just note in the file that credentials would be normally excluded)
+   3. Remove (or archive) unnecessary Docker files (e.g., for building postgres setup for local Docker)
+   4. Clean up "DatabaseConnection.py"
+   5. ~~**Remove Kafka folder** - a RDBMS is the best choice for this kind of low-volume, simple application.
+Plan to play with Kafka next time.~~
+   6. Changing 'config' file: for Kubernetes we need a K8s config file, for local testing, we can keep the local version?
+      1. Will testing be affected if we use localhost for local testing vs. K8s URL?

+**Optimize:**
+1. Completely wipe and re-create postgres and api deployments (images removed from docker, delete minikube deployments)
+2. Restart applications in clean environment and *TEST that they still work*
+3. Try to break postgres instance - kill the pod and see if data is lost
+   1. If data IS lost, figure out how to make pod resistant to data loss (replicas?)
+4. **IMPLEMENT AUTHENTICATION SYSTEM**
+   1. I'm not sure the best way - let's try to start with

+---
 ---